pcah/pca-scaffold/CONTRIBUTING.md

 #### Local development

-You will need Poetry to start contributing on the `pca-scaffold` codebase.

-You will first need to ensure you have all the tools of the dev environment installed:
+You will first need to ensure you have all the tools of the dev environment installed to start contributing on the `{{cookiecutter.project_slug}}` codebase:

 - [`git`](https://git-scm.com/)
 - [`poetry`](https://python-poetry.org/)